Skip to content

 When applied to the built environment, digital twins can support many layers of data, representing utilities (above and below ground), buildings, bridges, roads, parks and more.
 By aligning these datasets in their precise spatial location, it becomes possible to visualise entire cities or regions.

-The 2023-24 State Budget saw the allocation of some preliminary funding to progress this investigation.
-Work is now underway to deliver a proof of concept and a program implementation plan.
+The 2023-24 State Budget saw the allocation of some funding to progress an investigation into a digital twin with proof of concept and program implementation plan providing valuable insights into the benefits of data and technology for infrastructure planning and delivery.